 Look back to look forward

-Based on timescale for training adaptation I start by looking back at the previous eight to ten weeks of training In essence, the training you did eight weeks ago is the foundation for your fitness today.
+Based on timescale for training adaptation I start by looking back at the previous ten to twelve weeks of training In essence, the training you did two or three months ago is the foundation for your fitness today.

 My first step is always to compile a table with the key information below.
 Just to note I always consider the training block PRIOR to the taper period which should usually be two or three weeks before your target race.